|BACK: Quilt Fabrics|

 |NEXT: Fat Quarters|

 Choosing fabric colors and prints should be a fun experience.
 But sometimes it's confusing, even for experienced quilters.
 Not to worry.

 I'm going to teach you a basic, but effective way to select the right fabrics for your quilt.

 It's worth the time to learn about fabric colors.
 After all, you're investing time and money in your quilt.
 Make them sparkle with dynamic color combinations.
 After reading this lesson, you might want to learn more about advanced color theory.
 Here are a few good books on the subject:

 1. Color: The Quilter's Guide by Christine Barnes.

 2. Jinny Beyer's Color Confidence For Quilters

-- All fabric colors have been "pulled" from main fabric
+3. All colors have been "pulled" from main fabric.